Schnyder woods, SLE(16), and Liouville quantum gravity: Multiple Peano curves and an excursion theory

-Given $e\in E^1\cup E^0$, let $f(e)$ be the $x$-coordinate process of $e$ if $e\in E^1$ and the $y$-coordinate process of $e$ if $e\in E^0$.
-Then the image measure of $\mathbf{n}^p$ under $f$ is equal to the It\^{o} excursion measure for a reflected Brownian motion.
-Therefore, we may define a reflected Brownian motion $\scX^p$ such that the excursion process of $\scX^p$ is $f(e^p)$ (here a function $f$ on an excursion space is understood to act pointwise on the corresponding Poisson point process).
-By It\^{o} excursion theory, $\scX^p$ and $f(e^p)$ determine each other.
+\nocolor{We now recall the construction of a \xin{two dimensional} Brownian motion $\scZ^p$ out of $e^p$ from~\cite{bipolarII}.
+In contrast to the construction of $\scZ^1$ out of $e^1$, we rely on imaginary geometry to stitch the excursions of $e^p$ together to form a Brownian motion $\scZ^p$.} Given $e\in E^1\cup E^0$, let $f(e)$ be the $x$-coordinate process of $e$ if $e\in E^1$ and the $y$-coordinate process of $e$ if $e\in E^0$. \nocolor{Then $f(e^p):=(f(e^p_\ell) \, : \ell \geq 0)$ matches in law with the excursion process for $B-I(B)$ above.} Therefore, we may define a reflected Brownian motion $\scX^p$ such that the excursion process of $\scX^p$ is $f(e^p)$ (here a function $f$ on an excursion space is understood to act pointwise on the corresponding Poisson point process).
+For all $t>0$, let